 What Was the Result of the Nika Revolt?

 The Nika Revolt was led by two leaders from the Blues and Greens factions, Hypatius and Pompey.
 Hypatius was a senator and a member of the upper class, while Pompey was a charioteer from the lower class.
 Together, they rallied the people of Constantinople behind them and led them in the revolt against Emperor Justinian.

-You Can Read: Are Allbird Shoes Good?
+You Can Read: Are Asics Golf Shoes Waterproof?

+What Was the Result of the Nika Revolt?